HTTP-RPC/Sierra/README.md

 <img src="README/title.png" width="352px"/>

-The "titleColor" and "titleFont" attributes can be used to customize the title's appearance.
+The "titleColor", "titleFont", "titleJustification", and "titlePosition" attributes can be used to customize the title's appearance.

 ### Border and Padding Values
 The "border" and "padding" attributes create a solid border and reserve space around a component, respectively.
 They can also be used to customize the appearance of a titled border.